vignif/eng_4/README.md

 # Engage

-A ros noetic package for planning and executing robot-human elicitations in multi-person unstructured environments.
+A ros noetic package for executing and explaining robot-human elicitations in multi-person unstructured environments.
 See our [late breaking report at HRI 2024](https://www.iri.upc.edu/groups/perception/#TRAIL_XHRI) to learn more.

 ![The perception, decision-making and explanation pipeline](/repo/img/teaser.png)